nzgather/Gather-Resources-Dev/building-the-web/content/Building With Wordpress.md

 >__Pro-tip__

->Write our the URLs you want your website to have.
+>Write out the URLs you want your website to have.
 How you want the different pieces of content to be accessed and relate to each other.
 Then start creating custom post types and taxonomies on paper before jumping into Wordpress.

 ## Themes